 When you install the trial version of GameMaker, you will face some restrictions on game assets and features (unless you purchase some accounts to lift the limits), one of these limitations is 15 Objects.
 I have heard many teachers saying that you can only have say:- one player, one bullet and 13 aliens, and you will have reached your 15 object limit.
 In reality these comments are from people who have not used GameMaker, and who don’t understand the difference between Objects and Instances.
 If you make an alien Object then you can put hundreds of Instances of aliens in your game but you have still only used one Object.
 Create a bullet Object and you can have thousands of bullets flying round the screen, but you have only used two Objects so far (one for the aliens, one for the bullets).
 The restrictions of the trial account in the educational version of Gamemaker are not prohibitive, and are actually a good way to keep students projects within a defined scope until you decide you want to purchase licences to make games of unlimited size.

-I have also heard teachers saying that the word ‘Trial’ means the software stops working after a while, this is untrue, the Trial version is not time limited, it is designed for you to use the software for as long as you like as a trial version until you choose to unlock the size limits on games produced by purchasing a licence.
+I have also heard teachers saying that the word ‘Trial’ means the software stops working after 30 days.
+The Education Version reverts to a Trial version after 30 days.
+This allows you to still use the software, but with certain limits on the size of games that can be created.
+This allows you to still use the software within the size limites until you choose to unlock the size limits on games produced by purchasing a licence.